California Invitational Berkeley Debate

 3. Permutations: They are a right the affirmative has as advocacy to check negative abuse.
 I defer to perms being an advocacy over a test of competition.
 In general, conditionality is good up to two advocacies, after that theory could start becoming a VI/cross applicable piece of the offense.
 Like T however, I need you to prove abuse.

-4. DAs/CPs: I tend to avoid voting on a 1% risk of the disadvantage means a neg ballot arguments.
+4. DAs/CPs: I tend to avoid voting on a 1% risk of the disadvantage means a neg ballot argument.
 I find that debaters generally lack the warrant development and explanation as to why their disadvantage matters and I won't do the work for them.
 If you're going for a disadvantage, timeframe and likelihood matter.
 Actor, consult, etc. CPs are fair game.
 Well-developed net-benefit debates are always a great strategy.

 LD & PF - my take on speed: